Directory of Open Access Journals: History

 The Open Society Institute funded various open access related projects after the Budapest Open Access Initiative; the Directory was one of those projects.
 The idea for the DOAJ came out of discussions at the first Nordic Conference on Scholarly Communication in 2002.
 Lund University became the organization to set up and maintain the DOAJ.
 It continued to do so until January 2013, when Infrastructure Services for Open Access (IS4OA) took over.

 The Infrastructure Services for Open Access (IS4OA) C.I.C. was founded in 2012 in the UK as a community interest company by open access advocates Caroline Sutton and Alma Swan.
 It runs the DOAJ and, until 2017, the Open Citations Corpus.

 In a 2015 comparison with MEDLINE, PubMed Central, EMBASE and SCOPUS, DOAJ resulted to have the highest number of open access journals listed, but less than a half of them had actively published contents on DOAJ.

 There is a partnership between DOAJ and OpenAIRE since October 2022.

+Criteria for journals

+A number of criteria are used for inclusion of open access journals.
+This includes aspects such as: